CDCgov/mycosnp-nf/docs/output.md

 |  Phylogeny files                          |  `(combined/phylogeny/)`                     |

-## Variant Annotation within the FKS1 gene
+## Variant Annotation
-### SnpEff analysis (currently for C.auris B11205 reference only)
+### snpEff analysis
-> **Annotate variants using the filtered vcf file and provide output in the form of a report**
+> **Annotate variants within the FKS1 gene using the filtered vcf file and provide output in the form of a report (currently for C.auris B11205 reference only)**

 * snpEff annotation(snpeff)
 * Create a report file using the snpeff annotated vcf file (`snpeffr`)